AtomGraph/CSV2RDF/README.md

 * fixing/remapping datatypes
 * mapping different groups of values to different RDF structures

-CSV2RDF differs from [tarql](https://tarql.github.io) in the way how mapping queries use graph patterns in the `WHERE` clause. tarql generates implicit graph patterns with CSV column names as variable names while CSV2RDF uses explicit graph patterns in the `WHERE` clause with column names as relative-URI properties.
+CSV2RDF differs from [tarql](https://tarql.github.io) in the way how mapping queries use graph patterns in the `WHERE` clause. tarql queries operate on a table of bindings
+(provided as `FROM` or `VALUES`) in which CSV column names become variable names.
+CSV2RDF generates an intermediary RDF graph for each CSV row (using column names as relative-URI properties) that the `WHERE` patterns match against.

 Build
 -----